 • Adverse weather conditions

-• Defective car parts, including brakes
+• Defective car parts, including brakes, defective tires

 • Dangerous roads that have not been adequately maintained